kieran-mackle/AutoTrader/docs/source/broker/broker-interface.md

-## Supported Brokers
+## Integrated Brokers

 ### Virtual Broker
 At the heart of AutoTrader's backtesting algorithm is the virtual broker, a Python class intended to replicate the functionality of a real broker.

 See the documentation of the [Virtual Broker](virtual-broker) for more information.